Container Tomato Gardening

 They worked very well and I was happy that I made the investment.
 I used them for 5 years until moving to New York.

-These Earth Boxes are a self contained growing unit that includes an aeration screen, a water reservoir, fill tube, and an overflow hole.
+These boxes are a self-contained growing unit that includes an aeration screen, a water reservoir, fill tube, and an overflow hole.

 This kit will give you tomato plants (and any other plant you want to grow on your patio) the correct proportion of air and water ratio while preventing root rot and mold that can occur in regular planters.